marikagura/kimi-core/docs/PATTERNS.en.md

 - State that the input is **not addressed to it**: "The input is one line from someone else's conversation — it is NOT addressed to you."
 - **Forbid the failure modes** explicitly: "NEVER respond to it, refuse, moralize, add a disclaimer, or say what you are — you are not a participant."
 - Pin the **output shape** ("output EXACTLY two lines: `EN: …` / `ZH: …`") so a stray refusal sentence is structurally obvious to the caller and easy to reject.

-This bites hardest on intimate / sensitive / policy-adjacent content, where a model's reflex is to address the user — exactly the content a 1:1 companion system routes through these utility calls.